Bedford Hills, New York: Geography

 Bedford Hills is located at 41°14′12″N 073°41′40″W (41.2367613, -73.6945751) and its elevation is 341 ft.

 According to the United States Census Bureau, Bedford Hills has a total area of 1.006 sqmi, all land.

 Demographics

 Local media

 The Record-Review, a weekly newspaper, reports on local issues in Bedford, Bedford Hills, Katonah, and Pound Ridge.
 The newspaper began publishing in 1995.

 Schools

-Bedford Hills Elementary School is a K–5 school which many children in the town attend.
+Bedford Hills Elementary School is a K–5 school that many children in the town attend.

 Bedford Hills is one of five schools in the Bedford Central School District where older students attend Fox Lane Middle School and High School.

 The Bedford Hills Free Library is located in Bedford Hills and is a member of the Westchester Library System.

 Centennial

 In May 2010, Bedford Hills celebrated its centennial with a number of community-wide events, including a scavenger hunt and a pie baking contest.
 This event celebrated the town's name change from Bedford Station to Bedford Hills.

-This event was organized with help from the Bedford Hills Historical Museum and its co-presidents, Ellen Cohen and Elin Peterson.
+This event was organized with help from the Bedford Hills Historical Museum.